akelly1954/Samples/source/README.md

 I tend not to use source code control (git) from within Eclipse, since it tends to slow things down considerably, especially if you have a slow network connection.

-This section will be expanded in the future as I start having to deal with Qt, and Windows.